FLEXtime: Filterbank learning to explain time series: Results

 \section{Results}

-All results are computed across all splits of the data and models and reported as mean and standard deviation across splits.
-We highlight the best result in bold and underline the second best.
-If the difference is not significant at a 95\% significance level using a t-test, we highlight both in bold.
-The average rank is not tested for significance.
-Results are computed on an internal HPC cluster with a mix of A100 and V100 GPUs.
+All results are computed across all splits of the data and models and reported as the mean and standard error of the mean across splits.
+We bold and underline the best result and any others whose 95\% confidence interval overlaps with that of the best result.
+If the second-best result's confidence interval does not overlap with the best result's, we underline it.
+We compute the rank by ranking all methods by mean within each dataset and computing the average across all.